The first half of our exclusive conversation with the producers

 MR – The exciting news that came out this week was the Blu-ray announcement – that’s coming out on March 18th.
 I was the first one to break the news – I was excited about that!

 MR – I beat Warner Brothers, too!
 It was the same way with Giancarlo’s Justice League Adventures!

 GV – Do you kind of go on Amazon and look for new movies!?

-MR – It was interesting because you’ve been talking about a top-secret project and you and Warner Brothers’ PR guy were talking about it on Twitter and that’s you’d be able to talk about it publicly soon.
+MR – It was interesting because you’ve been talking on Twitter about a top-secret project with a Warner Brothers’ PR guy and that you’d be able to talk about it publicly soon.
 I always check the Sunday ads and I saw that Justice League Adventures in the Target and felt that the timing was about right.
-With the Blu-ray I had seen a similar conversation where they asked you and Josh (Keaton) about doing the panel at WonderCon and of course I starting thinking of why they would be asking you guys to do a panel for the Archive Collection?
+With the Blu-ray I had seen a similar conversation where they asked you and Josh (Keaton) about doing the panel at WonderCon and of course I starting thinking of why they would be asking you two in particular to do a panel for the Archive Collection.
 My first thought was that they’ve been releasing a number of things recently on Blu-ray so it makes sense that maybe they’d be announcing Green Lantern: The Animated Series on Blu-ray.
 I stopped to check Amazon for something different and because I’ve searched on so many Green Lantern things it just showed up on my recommendations and I’d already written most of the article based on my hunch.